-This leaflet has been written to help you understand more about shingles.
-It will tell you what it is, what causes it, what can be done about it, and where you can find out more about it.
+This leaflet has been written to help you understand more about shingles and explains what it is, what causes it, how it can treated and where more information can be found about it.

 What is shingles?

-Shingles is a painful blistering rash caused by the same virus that causes chickenpox, known as the varicella (chickenpox) zoster (shingles) virus.
+Shingles is a painful blistering rash caused by the reactivation of the virus that causes chickenpox, known as the varicella zoster virus.

 What causes shingles?

-After a person has had chickenpox, the virus remains dormant in some of the nerves linked to either the spinal cord or nerves of the head and neck region.
-If the virus becomes active again, it multiplies and moves along the nerve fibres to the area of skin supplied by those nerves; shingles then appears in this area.
+After a person has had chickenpox, the virus lies inactive in the nervous system.
+When the virus reactivates it multiplies and moves along the nerve fibres to the area of skin supplied by those particular nerves; shingles then appears in this area.
 Shingles can appear anywhere on the body.

 About 1 person in 5 will develop shingles at some time.
-Most outbreaks of shingles occur for no obvious reason, but an attack is more likely if:
+Most outbreaks of shingles occur for no obvious reason, but are more likely if the individual:

-- You have an illness that weakens the immune system, such as leukaemia, lymphoma (e.g. Hodgkin’s disease) or HIV infection.
+- has an illness that weakens the immune system, such as leukaemia, lymphoma (e.g. Hodgkin’s disease) or HIV infection,

-- You are taking treatments that suppress the immune system, includingradiotherapy for cancer, chemotherapy, steroid drugs, and drugs taken to prevent organ rejection.
+- is taking treatments that suppress the immune system, includingradiotherapy for cancer, chemotherapy, steroid drugs, and drugs taken to prevent organ rejection.

 Is shingles contagious?

-Shingles itself is not caught from someone who has shingles or from someone who has chickenpox.
-It develops when the dormant herpes zoster virus becomes active, for example when a person’s immune defences are weaker than normal.
-However, a person with shingles can pass on chickenpox to someone who has never had chickenpox.
-A person with shingles is infectious from the point of blister development up until the blisters crust over (approximately 7 days).
+Shingles is not caught from someone who has shingles or from someone who has chickenpox.
+It develops when the inactive herpes zoster virus awakens, for example when a person’s immune defences are weaker than normal.
+However, a person affected by shingles can give chickenpox to someone who has never previously had chickenpox.
+A person with shingles is infectious from the point of the first blister until the blisters crust over (approximately 7 days).